-Only a small section of the original construction cut for the barrier tower could be seen to the north in the excavation, due to the working conditions (modern truncations, bad weather and machining), but at the excavation in 2010, just west of this, a cut for the dam/bridge was recorded.
+Only a small section of the original construction cut for the barrier tower could be seen to the north in the excavation, due to the working conditions (modern truncations, bad weather and machining), but at the excavation in 2010, just west of this, a cut for the dam/bridge was recorded (SC18440; SG-296).
 These cuts were probably connected and a continuation of the same feature.

-In 2014 the rest of the barrier tower was fully exposed (Fig. 185).
-Foundation consisted of a semicircular structure of unfinished mid grey granite boulders and stones with infill of mortar and CBM.
+In 2014 the rest of the barrier tower was fully exposed (Fig. 244).
+Foundation SS311800 and SS503426 consisted of a semicircular structure of unfinished mid grey granite boulders and stones with infill of mortar and CBM.
 Two of the stones, facing east, had worked surfaces similar to the worked stones seen in the bridge pillars further to the east.

-Fig. 185.
+Fig. 244.
 Barrier tower from above pierced by a modern concrete pillar to the east.
 Photo: Museum of Copenhagen.

-The brickwork consisted of a curved part of a well laid brick wall where parts had been laid in Dutch coursing (Fig. 186 and 187).
+Context (SS313218) consisted of a curved part of a well laid brick wall where parts had been laid in Dutch coursing (Fig. 245-247).
 The wall was thicker towards the base, probably for stabilization.
-With the exception of the northern part, consisting of a single, 0.44 m thick brick wall, the bricks had been placed on top of and between the large foundation stones, and the wall structure was recorded in a couple of separate sections.
-The brick construction had an L-shaped form, but the main direction of the structure was north-south.
+With the exception of the northern part, consisting of a single, 0.44 m thick brick wall, the bricks had been placed on top of and between the large foundation stones in SS311800, and the wall structure was recorded in a couple of separate sections.
+Brick construction (SS309994) had an L-shaped form, but the main direction of the structure was north-south.
 It was first associated with the 17th century curtain which ran in the same direction, but was later grouped with the tower as part of SG-809 investigated in 2012 (see above).
 The exposed part of the wall consisted of a header course where the bricks had been laid flat either side on, or end on to the face of the wall.

-Fig. 186.
-Remains of the barrier tower with foundation stones and curved brick wall, facing north.
+Fig. 245.
+Remains of the barrier tower with foundation stones and curved brick wall (SS313218), facing north.
 To the right - section through dark alluvial deposits inside the structure.
 Photo: Museum of Copenhagen.

-Fig. 187.
-Close up of brick wall of Dutch or English cross bond, facing NW.
+Fig. 246.
+Close up of brick wall (SS313218) of Dutch or English cross bond, facing NW.
 This bond has alternating stretcher and header courses, with the headers centred over the midpoint of the stretchers, and perpends in each alternate course aligned.
 Photo: Museum of Copenhagen.